dmytro108/itsynd/week7-Kubernetes/task1/README.md

 <!-- BEGIN_TF_DOCS -->
-# IT Syndicate Boot Camp
-## Week 7.
-Task 1
+# Portfolio Project: Deploying a Django application in a managed Kubernetes cluster
+## Scenario:
+You are a pert of a large IT company that wishes to use the power of Kubernetes for their container orchestration.
+The company has a new application that needs to be deployed and managed in the cloud.
+This is a simple Django application which connects to a database.
+The company wants to use Helm for deploying the application, as it is the most popular package manager for Kubernetes.

+## Tasks:
-1. [x] Deploy a Kubernetes cluster in either DigitalOcean or AWS
+1. Deploy a Kubernetes cluster in DigitalOcean cloud
-1. [x] Create a Helm chart for the application, which should include the following:
+1. Create a Helm chart for the application, which should include the following:
-   - [x] ConfigMap for environment variables.
+   - ConfigMap for environment variables.
-   - [x] Secret for secret environment variables (such as database password).
+   - Secret for secret environment variables (such as database password).
 Secrets should be encrypted using any method available for Kubernetes (for instance, helm-secrets).
-   - [x] Deployment configuration that:
+   - Deployment configuration that:
-     - [x] Runs two replicas of the application.
+     - Runs two replicas of the application.
-     - [x] Operates on port 8080
+     - Operates on port 8080
-     - [x] Propagates ConfigMap and Secret to the container
+     - Propagates ConfigMap and Secret to the container
-     - [x] Has readiness and liveness probes
+     - Has readiness and liveness probes
-     - [x] A Service of type ClusterIP
+     - A Service of type ClusterIP
-     - [x] An Ingress controller for AWS or Digital Ocean, depending on the provider, which will elevate the corresponding LB
+     - An Ingress controller for AWS or Digital Ocean, depending on the provider, which will elevate the corresponding LB
-     - [x] A CertManager, which will obtain a Let's Encrypt certificate
+     - A CertManager, which will obtain a Let's Encrypt certificate
-     - [x] A HorizontalPodAutoscaler, which will scale the replicas from 2 to 4 depending on the CPU or RAM usage at 80%
+     - A HorizontalPodAutoscaler, which will scale the replicas from 2 to 4 depending on the CPU or RAM usage at 80%
-1. [x] Prepare a helmfile for deploying the environment
+1. Prepare a helmfile for deploying the environment
 ## Solution
 ### Cluster configuration:
-I created Digital Ocean Kubernetes cluster with 3 worker nodes.
+I created DigitalOcean Kubernetes cluster with 3 worker nodes.
 Each node has:
 ```yaml
  allocatable:
     cpu: 1900m